 It is characterised by calvarial absence and loss of fetal brain tissue to variable degrees and is co...

 The expanded amnion sign has been described as a poor prognostic sign in early pregnancy, suspicious though not diagnostic of failed early pregnancy.
-An abnormal embryo will have an abnormally large amniotic cavity.
-Gestational sac diameter is usually found to be correct for age.
+Any visible embryo that is surrounded by an amnion (visible on transvaginal ultrasound) should also have a heartbeat, regardless of crown-rump len...

-Facial clefts comprise of a wide spectrum of pathologies which result from failure of fusion in the facial region during the embryonic - early fetal period.
-This results is gap in the fetal face.
-These clefts can affect the lip, philtrum, alveolus and hard and soft palate to varying degrees.
+Facial clefts comprise a wide spectrum of pathologies that result from failure of fusion in the facial region during the embryonic/early fetal period.
+The result is a gap in the fetal face.
+These clefts can affect the lip, philtrum, alveolus, and hard and soft palate to varying degrees.